NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 The diagram below describes the Digital Ocean topology and how Terraform creates it:

 In the case of Amazon Web Services the Droplet is an EC2 Compute Instance and the DO DNS is AWS Route53.

+When running locally only the Host block is required.

 ```
 +- Digital Ocean Public Cloud ----------------------------------+